coreos/etcd-operator/README.md

 ## Limitations

 - Backup works only for data in etcd3 storage, not for data in etcd2 storage.
+- Backup requires PV to work, and it only works on AWS(kubernetes.io/aws-ebs) or GCE(kubernetes.io/gce-pd) for now.
 - Migration, the process of allowing the etcd operator to manage existing etcd3 clusters, only supports a single-member cluster, with all nodes running in the same Kubernetes cluster.

 ## Deploy etcd operator